-A sporting event on which bets are no longer being accepted, usually due to controversy, injury or other unusual circumstance.
+A sporting event on which bets are no longer being accepted, usually due to controversy, injury, or other unusual circumstances.

 The initial odds on a sporting event.
 As a general rule, the line will move up or down, depending on which side is receiving the most money wagered or an unforeseen change in the matchup (injury, suspension, etc.).
 The closing line often differs from the opening line, as a result.

 A series of bets in which the original stake plus winnings are wagered on successive bets.
-In most cases, all bets must win in order to pay out.
+In most cases, all bets must win to payout.
 To make it easy, try a parlay calculator.